Yorkshire Terrier vs Affenpinscher: Complete Comparison (2026)

 Health and Lifespan Comparison

 Yorkshire Terrier has a typical lifespan of 11-15 years, while Affenpinscher lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
 Yorkshire Terrier is predisposed to Liver Conditions, Orthopedic Issues, Dental Problems, with associated veterinary costs for monitoring and treatment.
 Affenpinscher faces its own health challenges including Respiratory Issues, Orthopedic Issues, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both breeds show similar numbers of documented predispositions, though the conditions and their management paths diverge.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health